And who said ministers were boring? August Friedrich Crämer was born in 1812 in

 Lutherans enroute to Fort Wayne, Indiana.
 Crämer watched her lovingly tend the sick during an

-outbreak of fever on the ship and straight-away asked her if she would be willing to join the colonists
+outbreak of fever on the ship and immediately asked her if she would be willing to join the colonists

 as a missionary helper to the Indians, and she replied in the affirmative.
 They were married upon